portofbitcoin/docs/training/developer/008-bitcoin-core-intro.md

 # Running bitcoind (regtest)

 If this is your first time running Bitcoin Core (and the Bitcoin daemon bitcoind) you might want to run it first in regtest mode.
 Unlike mainnet, testnet and signet you won’t connect to any external peers on the network and it is entirely local.
+(For more information on the different Bitcoin blockchains see this [video](https://www.youtube.com/watch?v=6KpQmCs0qH8)).
 In addition you can generate regtest coins yourself without requesting them from somebody else.
 So while you’re getting comfortable with Bitcoin Core you might want to stay in this mode.
 To run bitcoind in regtest mode:

 `./src/bitcoind -daemon -regtest`